Farseer-NMR/FarSeer-NMR/README.md

 ### Using the GUI

-Using the GUI is as simple as running the main GUI file through Python.
+1. Run Farseer-NMR GUI version:
 ```
-python <path_to>/main.py
+./run_farseer.sh
 ```

-### Via terminal
+### Running without the GUI

+_If you reading this section we assume you are an advanced user, so we skip any further instructions._

 ```
 python <path_to>/farseemain.py <CALCULATION_FOLDER> <CONFIG.JSON>
 ```

 where ```CALCULATION_FOLDER``` is the folder containing the hierarchical ```spectra/``` folder.
 The GUI will create the ```spectra/``` folder for you automatically, whereas to run Farseer-NMR via the terminal you have to create it yourself or use a previously created one, this includes ```peaklists.csv``` files and also FASTA files or of any other kind necessary for the calculation to run.

+## Advanced considerations on the CONFIG file

 The ```CONFIG.JSON``` is any config file saved by the GUI, having or not information on the peaklist experimental tree.
 It is possible to change the calculation settings manually by editing the ```.json``` configuration file or loading your configuration via GUI and set it up there, you can also take as initial template the ```defaulf_config.json``` provided in the repository.
 But consider, unless you are developing new features, we don't see a point in doing this rather than using the GUI. :-P

 ## Documentation